23 August 2007

 Doctor Holla

 “Are you Prashant or Pratap?”
-Doctor Holla used to ask that question every time I visit him with mom.
+Doctor Holla used to ask that question every time I visited him.
 Pratap is my younger brother.
 Except the surname we don’t have anything in common.
 One of us is a mutant; guess it is me!
 Strangers, upon seeing us would express serious doubts of being us belonging to the same mother.
-Even then Doctor Holla would ask “Are you Prashant or Pratap?”
+Even then, Doctor Holla would ask: “Are you Prashant or Pratap?”

 He would slowly poke a finger at my tummy and ask “Does it hurts here?”

-My mom would quickly jump “Not there, the other side”
+Mom would quickly jump, “Not there, the other side.”

-Dr. Holla with his immense patience raises his gaze slowly from my tummy to her “Lady, I am asking the patient”
+Dr. Holla with his immense patience shifts his gaze slowly from my tummy to her “Ma’am, I am asking the patient.”

 “You may be asking the patient, but the patient is my son!”.

-Then she would continue “give him some antibiotics and may be 1 or 2 Brufen for the pain“.
-At this even the mountain of patience Dr. Holla loses his control, with great difficulty he would say “Madam, I am the doctor here”
+Then she would continue, “give him some antibiotics and may be 1 or 2 Brufen for the pain.
+Nothing too strong.”
+At this even the mountain of patience Dr. Holla loses his control, with great difficulty he would say: “Ma’am, I am the doctor here.”

 Eli Eli lama sabachthani

-Whenever I was in the church alone, I would pray “God get me out of my moms influence, and take me under yours!”
-I would put 50 paisa and wait for response; when there was none I try again “Here is one more 50 paisa!” and wait for ever!
+Whenever I was alone in the church, I would pray: “God get me out of my moms influence, and take me under yours!”
+I would put 50 paisa and wait for response; when there was none I try again “Here is one more coin!” and wait for ever!

 Unknown Future

-Being kid, I was really fascinated by automobiles.
-I wanted to be a bus driver when I grow up.
+Being kid, I was fascinated by automobiles.
+I wanted to be a bus driver.

-“What would you be when you become older” once a guest asked.
+“What career you want to pursue?” once a guest asked.

 “Can I become both?”